 Note: If you’re reading this post on your mobile phone, this tutorial will still work perfectly.
 Just complete the transaction over at Bluehost, and then come back to this page to submit your request for the ebook and continue the tutorial.

 Click the above button and automatically receive 60% off your blog StartUp cost for a limited time!

-From the SiteGround hosting page (pictured below), Click the “Get Started” button under StartUp.
-This is the cheapest SiteGround plan and it’s perfect for beginners and right now, they’re offering 60% off their usual rates.
+From the Bluehost hosting page (pictured below), Click the “Get Started” button under StartUp.
+This is the cheapest Bluehost plan and it’s perfect for beginners and right now they’re offering Goats On The Road readers a special 60% discount off their usual rates.

 Consider choosing a name that is relevant to what your blog will be about (not like Goats On The Road!
 Oops…).
 If you’re a family travel blog, consider having the word “family” in your name.
 Backpacking?
 Perhaps use the word “backpacker” somewhere in the name.

 Enter your new blog name / domain name into the field between “www.” and “.com” and hit proceed.